elimuro/rglr-gnrtr-web/README.md

 ### MIDI Controls
 - **Connect MIDI**: Connect your MIDI device to the browser
+- **Dynamic Control Management**: Add new CC and Note controls with the "+ Add New" buttons
+- **MIDI Learn**: Click "Learn" on any control to automatically detect MIDI input
 - **Channel/CC Mapping**: Configure which MIDI channel and CC number controls each parameter
 - **Per-Parameter Control**: Each animation parameter can be mapped to different MIDI channels/CCs
 - **Live Testing**: Test CC values and see real-time parameter changes